For on the day reservations simply call our restaurant on (09) 372 3434.

 Crafted by experts and made with 100% enthusiasm.
 Our Master Brewer has perfected a range of 4 beers, cider, and our World Famous (on Waiheke) non-alcoholic ginger beer.
-All available on tap or to take away in our funky 4 packs and flagons.
-Our beer is small batch brewed on site to keep it fresh and interesting.
+All available on tap or to take away.
+Our beer is small batch brewed on site to keep it fresh and interesting - it's true Waiheke beer.
 It's also unpasteurised so it needs to be kept in the fridge, however an added bonus as it retains that fresh flavour.

 Ours certainly ain't no shiny new brewery - it's over 25 years old and lives in a good old kiwi shed out back.
 Never the less she's a stubborn beast who just keeps on brewing (mostly) and is ideal for passionately creating our crafty ales.

+Did you know we're one of the oldest craft breweries in New Zealand.
+And that's no mean feat - not many are still around from the 80's and 90's, before the craft beer boom began.
 Built in NZ back in the 1980’s (how retro) she began life in a Tauranga brewpub.
 Sadly, craft beer wasn’t as popular back then, but we're pleased to say she's getting plenty of brewing these days out the back of Wild on Waiheke since 1998.
-It's what we like to call a "Microscopic" Brewery - we can brew 1200 litres per bach.....large breweries brew more in a morning than we do all year!
+It's what we like to call a "Microscopic" Brewery - we brew 600 & 1200 litres per bach.....large breweries brew more in a morning than we do all year!
 But hey, at least you know it's small batch brewed, made fresh and with enormous amount of passion and enthusiasm!

-Waiheke Island brewery's situated at Wild on Waiheke, and is under the control of noted microbrewery veteran Alan Knight.
+Waiheke Island brewery's situated at Wild Estate, and is under the control of noted microbrewery veteran Alan Knight.
 Alan first came to Waiheke to start the brewery up in 1997, took a break in 2000 then returned in 2007.
-Considered eccentric, even by Waiheke standards, Alan lives a secretive existence behind the forbidding walls of his armed compound in Ostend.
-He is given to late nights, loudly opinionated journalistic rampages, kilt wearing, folk singing, gunfire, large scale home brewing operations and amateur theatricals.
+Considered eccentric, even by Waiheke standards, Alan is given to late nights, loudly opinionated journalistic rampages, kilt wearing, folk singing, gunfire, large scale home brewing operations and amateur theatricals.